Portsmouth City Council: Powers and functions

 The local authority derives its powers and functions from the Local Government Act 1972 and subsequent legislation.
 For the purposes of local government, Portsmouth is within a non-metropolitan area of England.
 As a unitary authority, Portsmouth City Council has the powers and functions of both a non-metropolitan county and a district council combined.
 In its capacity as a district council, it is a billing authority, collecting council tax and business rates; processing local planning applications; and it is responsible for housing, waste collection, Trading Standards, and environmental health.
 It functions as a Port Health Authority for its surrounding waters.
 In its capacity as a county council, it is a local education authority, responsible for social services, libraries, and waste disposal.

 The council adopted a pledge in 2022, which it called the "Portsmouth Pledge", whereby it set out a number of commitments to look after children in its care.

 Political control

-The council has been under no overall control since 2014.
-Following the 2018 election a minority Liberal Democrat administration formed to run the council, which remains in office following the 2024 election.
+The council has been under Liberal Democrat majority control since the 2026 election.

 Political control of the council since the 1974 reforms has been as follows: